ralabate/houdini-graph-editor-tools/README.md

 For example, if you have `/obj/sphere1/tx` selected in the channel list it will copy and paste the `tx` curve onto `/obj/sphere2/tx`, `/obj/sphere3/tx`, `/obj/sphere4/tx`, etc. ofsetting the curve forward in time five frames, ten frames, fifteen frames, etc.

 This could be a useful starting point for animating overlap on mechanical chains, mechanical tails or mechanical snouts.

+## set_playback_range.py

+Sets the playback range based on the selected keyframes.

+I hotkey map this to **Ctrl+Shift+R**

+This is much faster than typing in numbers for me.
+If there are no keyframes selected it sets the playback range to the global frame range.